All Episodes

 Yeah, that's an excellent point.

-So you're gonna have a war forever.
+You know, so you're going to have a war forever.

 I mean, it's really bad.